Walk With Us

 Due to COVID-19, our usual car sharing arrangements are suspended.

-Please book your place in advance via the sign-up link in the Walks Programme, and then make your own way to the start point in good time.
 Most Saturday and Sunday walks start at 10:30 am, but the start time may be earlier if the location is very close to Nottingham and Derby or the route is especially long.
 Please check the programme to confirm.

 A number of walks are accessible by public transport.
 Recommended transport and general public transport information can be found in our handy guide.